boytchev/suica/docs/internals.md

 In Suica, the file `three.min.js` is extended and it contains:

+- Original files:
+	- `three.min.js`
-- The original `three.min.js`
+- Minified version of original files:
-- The original `ConvexHull.js`
+	- `ConvexHull.js`
-- The original `ConvexGeometry.js`
+	- `ConvexGeometry.js`
-- The original `StereoEffect.js`
+	- `StereoEffect.js`
+	- `GLTFLoader.js`
+	- `GLTFExporter.js`
+- Modified and minified versions of:
-- Modified `AnaglyphEffect.js` &ndash; color matrices are set to color identities
+	- `AnaglyphEffect.js` &ndash; color matrices are set to color identities
-- Modified `VRButton.js` &ndash; converted to non-module
+	- `VRButton.js` &ndash; converted to non-module